TabbyML/tabby/website/docs/quick-start/installation/modal/index.md

             socket.create_connection(("127.0.0.1", 8000), timeout=1).close()
             return True
         except (socket.timeout, ConnectionRefusedError):
-            # Check if a launcher webservice process has exited.
+            # Check if launcher webserving process has exited.
             # If so, a connection can never be made.
             retcode = launcher.poll()
             if retcode is not None: